workgroupengineering/Documentation/docs/controls/scrollviewer.md

 # ScrollViewer

 The `ScrollViewer` control scrolls its content if the content is bigger than the space available.
-A `ScrollViewer` cannot be contained in a control that has infinate height such as a `StackPanel` but is better contained in a `Panel` with a fixed `Height`.
+A `ScrollViewer` cannot be contained in a control that has infinite height or width (depending on scrolling direction) such as a `StackPanel`.
+To avoid it, you can either set fixed Height/Width or MaxHeight/MaxWidth or choose another container panel.

 ### Reference <a id="reference"></a>